 The Second Murder – John Chapman

 With over six stab wounds to his chest and neck, John did not stand a chance against this young woman.
 Joanna Dennehy called upon her trusted companions Gary Stretch and Leslie Layton to once again help her remove the body.
 John Chapman was placed in the same lonely ditch as Lucusz.
 The motive for murder, in this case, is not clear.
 Joanna Dennehy did not rob her victims, she did not torture them or require anything from them.
-The act of killing appears to have been the attraction, an enjoyment and a sense of empowerment this young woman received from taking the life of another in such a brutal way.
+The act of killing appears to have been the attraction, enjoyment, and sense of empowerment this young woman received from taking the life of another in such a brutal way.

-Many individuals with a similar taste have come under the scrutiny of psychologists and criminologists in an attempt to understand their behavior and why they appear to enjoy carrying out such acts.
-The psychological profiling of serial killers has provided some understanding of the psychology involved and provided a groundwork for the possibilities in preventing a criminal becoming a serial offender, or even intervening before they act at all.
+Many individuals with similar tastes have come under the scrutiny of psychologists and criminologists in an attempt to understand their behavior and why they appear to enjoy carrying out such acts.
+The psychological profiling of serial killers has provided some understanding of the psychology involved and provided a groundwork for the possibilities of preventing a criminal from becoming a serial offender, or even intervening before they act at all.

 Hours after stabbing John Chapman she was looking to kill again and she knew of the perfect victim.
 On 29 March 2013, she invited Kevin Lee to her flat.
 The man who had provided her with shelter and support, the man who was her lover.